Stack of books next to blocks that read FAFSA and hand with red reminder ribbon

 Top 10 Things to Remember Before Filing the FAFSA

-Fall is FAFSA season, but before you dive in, there are some certain things you should know.
-Follow these 10 steps before submitting your aid application.
+Before you dive into the FAFSA, there are things you need to know and remember.
+Follow these 10 steps before submitting your financial aid application.

-Fall is notorious for football games, cool weather, pumpkin patches, and for many families, tackling the FAFSA—the Free Application for Federal Student Aid.
-If you are heading to college next year, completing and filing the FAFSA is likely on your and your parents’ minds.
-It’s best to stop thinking and start doing—you should try to file the FAFSA as close to October 1 as possible, as most aid is administered on a first come, first served basis and can run out.
+If you're heading to college next year, completing and filing the Free Application for Federal Student Aid (FAFSA) is likely on your and your parents’ minds.
+It’s best to stop thinking and start doing—you should try to file the FAFSA as close to its opening date as possible, as most aid is administered on a first-come, first-served basis and can run out.
 While the federal government has made the whole filing process much easier, there are still some key things to remember when completing the FAFSA.
 Here’s everything you need to know.

 1. Gather the appropriate information